 Apple VR headset design

-One of Apple’s biggest obstacles with the VR headset is finding a way to pack powerful hardware into a sleek design that could potentially upend the VR market.
-Unfortunately, the secret Apple VR unit (known as the Technology Development Group or TDG) kept running into issues with overheating.
+One of Apple’s biggest obstacles with the AR/VR headset is finding a way to pack powerful hardware into a sleek design that could potentially upend the VR market.
+Unfortunately, the secret Apple AR/VR unit (known as the Technology Development Group or TDG) kept running into issues with overheating.

 TDG, spearheaded by Mike Rockwell in 2015, decided to rectify the overheating problem by unburdening some of that powerful hardware from the headset.
 Rockwell then made the move to construct a small stationary hub, which resembles a small iMac, that would accompany the VR headset.

 This Mac-like hub would connect to the VR headset wirelessly, and it would help the system retain its svelte form while still remaining competitively powerful thanks to the stationary hub — and that would be the end of the overheating problem.
-However, there was someone at Apple who hated Rockwell’s stationary hub idea: Jony Ive — the company’s then design chief.
+However, there was someone at Apple who hated Rockwell’s stationary hub idea: former Apple Design Chief Jony Ive.

 Ive envisioned an all-in-one headset for the Apple VR headset — no additional peripherals needed.
 Rockwell disagreed.
 With the hub he designed, the VR headset would blow its rivals out of the water.
 Without it, consumers would have to settle for a less-powerful headset.
 But in the end, Apple’s big wigs sided with Ive.
 They wanted to sell an Apple VR headset sans the hub.